ehanoc/CIPs/CIP-0072/README.md

 ## Rationale

-TODO: add justification for design elements + related works + alternative designs + community concerns
+TODO: add justification for design elements + related works + community concerns

 By placing the necessity of publisher trust on an entity which is not the client is an important design element.
-This proxy of trust allows clients to aggregate and choose which claims they will trust.
+This proxy of trust allows clients to aggregate and choose which claims they will trust in a landscape of competing claims.
+Allowing multiple claims for the same subject is advantageous; this affords clients choice and facilities a market of competing claims.
+This allows different actors to attach their own metadata to subjects and clients can filter between the actors they trust.
+A client may trust security-based metadata claims from an auditor while also trusting the functionality claims to a made by the subject's author.

+[CIP-26](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0026) follows a very similar approach to this proposal, this proposal employs a few distich differences.
+Here we include a hash of the off-chain data in the on-chain claim; this allows the assertion of the correctness of the metadata.
+Although this adds, this does complicate updates to the off-chain metadata, for [CIP-26](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0026) updates can be made easily without any on-chain linkage.
+But because this proposal anchors the off-chain data in to the on-chain claim, any alterations to the off-chain data require a new claim to be made.

 This proposal partly addresses the problem layed out in [CPS-01 (Metadata Discoverability and Trust)](https://github.com/cardano-foundation/CIPs/pull/371).
 Outlined here is; how off-chain metadata can be associated with dApps, how such metadata can be discovered, how the correctness of metadata claims can be verified.